watatomo/tl/enst/idol story/tomoya - to the deutzia-colored you (1).md

 (She told me to tell her if I had any ideas, but I can't even think of a single one that's good...)

 (How did everyone else come up with their personalized outfits?
-Should I go check on WholeHands?)
+Should I go check on HoldHands?)

 (...Narukami-senpai looks quite refined.
 She doesn't have a lot of accessories on, but that's exactly what makes her own beauty stand out.)